chef-boneyard/chef-web-docs-2016/includes_api_chef_server/includes_api_chef_server_endpoint_environment_name_delete.rst

 **Response**

-The response will return the |json| for the environment that was deleted, something like the following:
+The response will return the |json| for the environment that was deleted, similar to:

 .. code-block:: javascript